 As indicated in the previous chart/graph (1c) regarding age at DJJ commitments, the age at commitment began increasing in 2018, where youth ages 15-17 years have decreased and ages 18-19 years increased.
 The passage of Senate Bill (SB) 382 on January 1, 2016 and Proposition (Prop.)
-57 (The Public Safety and Rehabilitation Act of 2016) on November 8, 2016 likely increased the number of age of commitments based on the following:
+57 (The Public Safety and Rehabilitation Act of 2016) on November 8, 2016 likely increased the number of age of commitments based on the following as well as SB 1381 (2018) and AB 2361 (2021) may have subsequently decreased DJJ commitments, supporting less restrictive placements at the County level:

 - SB 382 made changes to Fitness Hearings for juvenile offenders by changing factors that the court may give weight to when determining whether a youth should be tried in Juvenile or Adult Court; this comprehensive information including facts about the crime and the youth's ability to rehabilitate as well as the Juvenile Court may give weight to any relevant factor including, but not limited to those listed under each of the five criteria.
 This Bill ensures judges consider the actual behavior of the individual and his/her ability to grow, mature and be rehabilitated. - Proposition 57 ended direct filing by the District Attorney, eliminated the presumption of unfitness and allowed for the filing of the "Motion to Transfer to Adult Court" for the following two groups of youth: a) for those ages 16-17, for any felony offense and; b) for ages 14-15, Welfare and Institutions Code (WIC) Section 707 (b) offenses where prior to this, the DA could make a fitness motion for youth ages 16-17, under WIC Section 707 (a)(1) for any offense, and under WIC Section 707 (c) for youth ages 14-15 for WIC 707 (b) offenses.
 Additionally, Prop.
-57 also allowed for the return of cases from the Adult Court, which had not had the benefit of the Motion to Transfer to Adult Court process. - 2.
-For the 179 County youth committed to DJJ during Calendar Years 2019-2022, the following includes their most serious commitment offense:
+57 also allowed for the return of cases from the Adult Court, which had not had the benefit of the Motion to Transfer to Adult Court process. - SB 1391 amended Proposition 57 to prohibit youth under the age of 16 from being transferred to adult court.
+The California Supreme Court found SB 1391 on transferring 14 and 15 year olds to adult court fully